6th International Conference on Chinese as a Second Language Research

 |All Other Participants||$50 USD||$70 USD|

-Please read the notes below before clicking on the registration button.
+Please read the notes below first before registration.

 - The credit card processor on Eventbrite (the registration website) adds surcharges to all payments.
 The CASLAR-6 conference does not receive any portion of this fee.